 Currently there is no approved beneficiaries in the town of Marble Hall.
 All the beneficiaries is therefore in areas being service by ESKOM.
 There is an agreement with ESKOM to distribute FBE on behalf of the Municipality.
-The current number of beneficiaries register with ESKOM is 2188 of which an average of 2188 collect tokens per month
+The current number of beneficiaries register with ESKOM is 2372 of which 2069 collected tokens at year end.

-5.3 Roads and Stormwater
+5.3 Roads and Stormwater Drainage